sergeshustoff/dikt/README.md

 ### Why another DI?
 DI.kt is smaller and simpler than some solutions, but it verifies dependency graph in compile time like a serious DI framework.

-DI.kt does not generate files during compilation, witch makes compilation faster (presumably, not tested).
+DI.kt does not generate files during compilation, which makes compilation faster (presumably, not tested).

 Because of its simplicity it might be useful for minimalistic DI in libraries and feature-modules, but it can be used in big project too.